RasaHQ/rasa/docs/http.rst

 ``POST /train``
 ^^^^^^^^^^^^^^^

-you can post your training data to this endpoint to train a new model. this starts a separate process which you can monitor with the ``/status`` endpoint.
+You can post your training data to this endpoint to train a new model. this starts a separate process which you can monitor with the ``/status`` endpoint.
+If you want to name your model to be able to use it during parse requests later on, you should pass the name ``/train?name=my_model``.
+Any parameter passed with the query string will be treated as a configuration parameter of the model, hence you can change all the configuration values listed in the configuration section by passing in their name and the adjusted value.

 .. code-block:: bash